 Manager of Communications and Development

-Samantha recently obtained a Doctor of Public Health degree in 2010 from the University of Pittsburgh Graduate School of Public Health’s Behavioral and Community Health Sciences department, and more recently in 2016 her Doctor of Public Health degree from Pitt Public Health's Environmental and Occupational Health department, focusing on the effects of exposure to cyanide and hydrogen sulfide.
-Additionally, she has worked in Africa and Europe, exploring and advising on the impacts of extractive industries on communities and public health.
+Sam obtained a Doctor of Public Health degree in 2010 from the University of Pittsburgh Graduate School of Public Health’s Behavioral and Community Health Sciences department, and more recently in 2016 her Doctor of Public Health degree from Pitt Public Health's Environmental and Occupational Health department, focusing on the effects of exposure to cyanide and hydrogen sulfide.
+Additionally, she has explored and advised on the impacts of extractive industries on communities and public health in Africa and Europe.

 Outside of work, Sam is an avid traveler, biker, and wanna-be food critic.